CheesecakeTV/SwiftGUI-Docs/01 Basic tutorials/06 Bigger layouts.md

 ```
 ![](../assets/images/2025-08-21-10-39-53.png)

-This only applies to that frame though, containing frames won't be affected.
+This only applies to that frame, containing frames won't be affected.

-Since the main window also contains an `sg.Frame`, you can set the alignment for it too:
+You can set the alignment for the main window too:
 ```py
 ### Layout ###
 inner_layout = [